 This butterfly has a wingspan between two-and-three-eighths inches and three-and-an-eighth inches.
 The wings of the male when folded are pale green to lemon yellow.
 They're "pure," lacking either spots or lines of other colors seen on other sulphurs.
 The upper side of the wings are distinct, pale on the outside edges and lemon yellow toward the inside (as seen in the photo below).
 Females are lemon yellow with a black border and a black spot on each of the fore wings.

 Statira butterflies are found in scrubs, along rivers and the edges of forests.
 In the tropics, it is a migratory butterfly, usually following rivers.
 Males often light on moist river sand to sip water, and often congregate there in large numbers — as many as a hundred have been seen occupying a single square foot.
-The butterfly at the left and bottom was found on the sandy banks of a retention pond in Boynton Beach.
+The butterflies at the bottom center and righ were found on the sandy banks of a retention pond in Boynton Beach.

 Its host plants include coinvine and calliandra — females lay a single egg on the leaves of these plants, where the next generation of statiras will begin life eating away at the plant.
 Statira caterpillars are green.
 Statiras can produce as many as three generations in a year.